Puiseux coefficients and parametric deformation of plane curve singularities

-for some unknown parameters $r_0,\dots,r_\nu$. \begin{proposition} We have $r_\nu=1$. \end{proposition} \begin{proof} Let us intersect $R_I$ with a generic plane $L$ in the class $H_x^dH_y^{d-\nu}$ This intersection is a finite set of points.
-By picking a sufficiently generic plane we may assume that no such point lies on $a_0b_0=0$.
-The proof will be finished when we have shown that there is precisely one such point.
+\begin{proposition}~ For any $I$, we have $l_{\nu}=1$. \end{proposition} \begin{proof} Let us intersect $L_I$ with a generic plane $P$ in the class $H_x^MH_y^{M-\nu}$.
+This intersection is a finite set of points.
+As $L_I$ has no component lying entirely in $\{a_p=0\}$ (and also no component lying entirely in $\{b_q=0\}$), by picking a sufficiently generic $P$ we may assume that no intersection point lies on $\{a_pb_q=0\}$.
+We want to show that there is only one point in the intersection.

-Let us pick affine coordinates on $\PV\setminus\{a_0b_0=0\}$ (which still we denote by $a_1,\dots,a_d$,$b_1,\dots,b_d$).
-Then, the plane $L$ is given by $d$ equations of the form
+Let us pick affine coordinates on $\PP V\setminus\{a_pb_q=0\}$ (which still we denote by $a_{p+1},\dots,a_{p+M}$,$b_{q+1},\dots,b_{q+M}$).
+Then, the plane $P$ is given by $M$ equations of the form